aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 !!! warning "Preview"
     `cv_use_static_config_manifest` is a **preview** setting.
 The data model and behavior may change in a future release.

-If you want to build your own hierarchy of containers and configlets, use the `cv_static_config_manifest` role variable.
+If you want to build your own hierarchy of containers and configlets, use the `cv_deploy_static_config_manifest` role variable.
 See the [Role behavior configuration](#role-behavior-configuration) section above for the full schema.

 To switch a device's configuration deployment from the flat layout to the manifest, set the `cv_use_static_config_manifest: true` device variable.
 See the [example for AVD users](#example-for-avd-users) or the [example for cv_deploy-only users](#example-for-cv_deploy-only-users) below for how this variable and the manifest fit together.
 Devices that do not opt in will continue to use the flat layout.
 When a device is opted in, any leftover flat-layout configlet or container is cleaned up automatically.
 Onboarding and tag deployment are unaffected by this variable.